Onyx coal-fired power plant to shut with Dutch government support

 AMSTERDAM, Nov 30 (Reuters) - The Dutch government on Tuesday said it would pay Onyx Power 212.5 million euros ($241.8 million) to shut its coal-fired energy plant in Rotterdam at short notice.

-The site is one of four coal-fired plants in the Netherlands, with all due to be shut down by 2030, the Dutch government decided in 2018.
+The site is one of four coal-fired plants in the Netherlands, all of which are due to be shut down by 2030, the Dutch government decided in 2018.

+The government had already indicated that one of the four plants would have to close well before 2030 as the Netherlands struggles to meet its climate goals.

+Increasing use of renewable energy last year helped to lower CO2 emissions in the country by 25% relative to 1990 levels, which was exactly enough to meet the reduction ordered by the country’s High Court in a case brought by environmental activists.

 ($1 = 0.8787 euros)